mrubinsk/horde-git-tools/README.md

 Still todo
 ----------

-- Use Horde_Pear for all linking tasks instead of directory iteration like we currently do for applications etc...Requires small refactoring to Horde_Pear to account for different repository structure (IN PROGRESS).

 -  Create install action that will perform a full pear install of the webmail or groupware bundle (or optionally a specified list of applications).